 Most financial planners can also physically manage your investments for you, choosing where to invest and how to diversify your portfolio.
 They may then take charge of those investments or give you a road map to follow on your own.
 Financial planners may be employed at a major company or work alone in private practice.

-The best type of financial planner will have a fiduciary duty.
+The best financial advisors will have a fiduciary duty.
 A fiduciary duty is a legal responsibility to recommend only the best products and investments available, rather than products and investments that may earn the financial planner a higher commission.
 Before you pick a financial planner, make sure that they are fiduciary.

-Rather than human recommendations, a robo-advisor uses algorithms to determine how you should invest.
+Rather than human recommendations, the best robo-advisors use algorithms to determine how you should invest.
 When you open an account with a robo-advisor, the system will ask you a series of basic questions about your age, income, family size, and desired retirement age.
 You will also have to provide a list of your current assets and liabilities.

 It will then use that information to determine where and how much you should invest.
 You can set up automatic transfers from your bank account to the robo-advisor, which will invest that money for you.